-Case study: Queens House
+Case Study: Queens House

-In response to the Covid pandemic, the government introduced 'Everyone In', which asked all Local Authorities to support rough sleepers off the streets.
+In response to the Covid pandemic the government introduced 'Everyone In' asking all Local Authorities to support rough sleepers off the streets.
 As a council we stepped up the temporary management of 12 flats which we used to support rough sleepers for 18 months.

-From this work, it was clearly identified that there was a gap in local provision for this client group.
+From this work it was clearly identified that there was a gap in local provision for this client group.
 This led to the development of a business case and the sourcing of capital and revenue funding to purchase and renovate a building to be used for temporary accommodation.

-The aim of the accommodation is to make sure that any instances of rough sleeping are rare, brief, and non-recurring.
-It provides accommodation for those with some of the most complex needs, assessments are undertaken and a move-on plan is developed in a multi- agency way.

-The flats were purchased in April 2021 with a full refurbishment programme undertaken.
-The first resident moved in July 2022.
+The aim of the accommodation is to ensure that any instances of rough sleeping are rare, brief, and non-recurring.
+It provides accommodation for those with some of the most complex needs, assessments are undertaken and a move on plan developed in a multi- agency way.
+The flats were purchased in April 2021, a full refurbishment programme was undertaken, and the first resident moved in July 2022.
 It provides an invaluable local resource to support the strategic aims of ending rough sleeping.

-Pillar IV: Enabling sustainable housing growth to meet
+Pillar IV: Enabling Sustainable Housing Growth to Meet Need

-Increase housing supply, including in our Urban Centre and Principal Towns

-We know that some of our residents have concerns regarding planned housing growth in our borough and our priority is to always make the very best use of our existing housing provision in the first instance.
+Increase Housing Supply, including in our Urban Centre and Principal Towns - We know that some of our residents have concerns regarding planned housing growth in our borough and our priority is to always make the very best use of our existing housing provision, in the first instance.
 However, Barnsley's growing and changing population means that we must deliver a significant number of new homes annually to meet need and many of our allocated sites are in and around the Principal Towns, alongside the town of Barnsley itself.
 Our emphasis is on making development more economically viable whilst maintaining a high quality.
-We want to increase access to new homes by actively enabling more people to buy on the open market and have allocated a broad range of sites across sustainable locations within our Urban Centre and Principal Towns to accommodate this.
-It is essential that future housing development must take place in the right locations with the right infrastructure and amenities complementing wider regeneration initiatives locally.
-Our Local Plan, adopted in 2019 (and reviewed in 2023), sets the spatial framework for housing growth and ensures that any new development must be in keeping with the character of the area and that growth must be sustainable.
+We want to increase access to new homes by actively enabling more people to buy on the open market and have allocated a broad range of sites across sustainable locations within our urban centre and principal towns to accommodate this.
+It is essential that future housing development must take place in the right locations, with the right infrastructure and amenities complementing wider regeneration initiatives locally.
+Our Local Plan, adopted in 2019 (and reviewed in 2023), sets the spatial framework for housing growth and ensures that new development must be in keeping with the character of the area and that growth must be sustainable.
 Infrastructure must link residential areas to employment and local service centres through sustainable transport modes.